-Personally, in the past I have accepted a comped trip if it’s somewhere I really wanted to go and the deliverables (things I had to do in return) weren’t too high, but it’s something I would be more reluctant to do now as I feel more established in my blogging career and what I have to offer, and some payment for time spent producing high-quality content can be justified.
+Personally, in the past, I have accepted a comped trip if it’s somewhere I really wanted to go, and the deliverables (things I had to do in return) weren’t too high.
+It’s something I would be more reluctant to do now as I feel more established in my blogging career and what I have to offer, and some payment for time spent producing high-quality content can be justified.

 Although freelancing is a great way to get into blogging “full time” since you are actually making money from another source, I’m so happy that I’ve been able to step away from it to work on my own projects!

 Social Media Campaigns